Usaamakhan/replit-twibbon/replit.md

 - Prefer stability over experimental features
 - Focus on compatibility with Replit environment
 - Maintain clean, working codebase structure
+- **When importing from GitHub: Do not make any automatic changes or modifications to the code.
+Only set up the environment to run the existing code as-is.**

 ### System Architecture
 Built with Next.js 15.5.2 (App Router), React 19.1.0, Tailwind CSS 4, Firebase (auth), and Supabase (database/storage).